 I wash my hair every 7 to 10 days.

-Last year I worked at in the restaurant business which is a smelly, greasy environment.
+Last year I worked at a restaurant which is a smelly, greasy environment.
 My scalp became irritated with cysts (yeah, I know – gross) so I washed my hair every three days with Aveda Scalp Benefits Balancing Shampoo.
 The cysts were gone after one week of use.
-I kept using it until I quit and switched to my current retail job at Venus Envy.
+I kept using it until I moved to Ottawa and started my new non-restaurant job.
 Now I am using Aveda Brilliant Shampoo & Conditioner and swapping it every second wash with Lush Daddy-o Purple Shampoo for Blonde or Grey Hair (which has blue malva to keep grey hair from going yellow).
 Once I’m done with these products I want to move to either a package-less shampoo bar or make my own.

 As for styling I’m finishing up containers of Confixor and Control paste.
 Once I’m done I have some products from Arbonne to go through.
 When I’ve finished them I will asess my needs and see if I should buy a new less plastic based line or make my own.